Calciopoli Scandal: Juventus Relegation Amidst Match-Fixing

 - AC Milan: -8 points in Serie A

-Juventus would be playing in Serie B after relegation from Italy’s top-flight.
-It was set in stone.
+Juventus would play in Serie B after its demotion from Italy’s top flight.
+It was now set in stone.
 The relegated status handed to Juventus didn’t stick with Lazio and Fiorentina, who both received docked points in the following season.
 The Old Lady were also stripped of their two previous league titles and replaced in the following season’s Champions League.

 Ibrahimovic and Vieira were not the only goods heading to Milan.
-Following the stripping of the 2004/05 and the 2005/06 titles from The Old Lady, the Italian football federation (FIGC) handed Inter the 2005/06 Scudetto.
+Following the stripping of the 2004/05 and 2005/06 titles from Juventus, the Italian football federation (FIGC) handed Inter the 2005/06 Scudetto.
 A decision condemned to this day by all in Turin.

-If you ask a Juventus fan what aspect of the rulings was most damaging, the relegation or title handed to Inter, it would likely be the sight of blue and black ribbons on the snatched trophy.
+If you ask a Juve fan what aspect of the rulings was most damaging, the relegation or title handed to Inter?
+It would likely be the sight of blue and black ribbons on the snatched trophy.

-The mystery in the ruling to relegate Juventus is one greeted with confusion in legal circles.
-Relegation is a sanction not to be taking lightly in football.
+The mystery of the ruling to relegate Juventus is one greeted with confusion in legal circles.
+Relegation is a sanction not to be taken lightly in football.
 Regardless of stature in the game, a ruling so fierce could ruin a football club.
 The club’s reputation, finances, and livelihoods within the organisation were all put in jeopardy.

-Luckily for Juventus, their previous substantial successes had financially ringfenced them up for the foreseeable future.
-The playing staff were more than equipped to ensure a swift return to Serie A alongside a healthy bank balance, led by former-player Didier Deschamps in the dugout.
+Luckily for Juventus, their previous substantial successes had financially ringfenced them for the foreseeable future.
+In addition, the playing staff were more than equipped to ensure a swift return to Serie A alongside a healthy bank balance, led by former-player Didier Deschamps in the dugout.

 With the repercussions of such rulings so severe, what does the FIGC’s code for sporting justice state to warrant relegation as a sanction for a football club?

 Article 6: ‘Illicit activity such as match-fixing.’

-A team who violates article 6 of the FIGC code of sporting justice and enters into an illicit activity such as match-fixing may well face relegation as a sanction.
-As touched upon earlier, the transcripts hadn’t offered up anything close to match-fixing.
-Nothing presented to FIGC suggested Juventus officials played any part in match-fixing.
+A team who violates article 6 of the FIGC code of sporting justice and enters into an illicit activity such as match-fixing may face relegation as a sanction.
+As mentioned earlier, the transcripts hadn’t offered anything close to match-fixing.
+Moreover, nothing presented to FIGC suggested Juventus officials played any part in match-fixing.